amcginlay/eks-demos/doc/14-loadbalancer-services/README.md

 In EKS, these services provide access to the underlying NodePort service via an [AWS Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html).

 The NodePort service solved one problem but exposed another.
-If our EC2 instances belong to a functioning auto-scaling group then we are faced with some important questions:
+If our nodes (i.e. EC2 instances) belong to a functioning auto-scaling group then we are faced with some important questions:

-- How many EC2 instances are currently active?
+- How many nodes are currently active?
 - What are their private IP addresses?
-- What if the EC2 instance we were targeting a moment ago has now been terminated?
+- What if the node we were targeting a moment ago has now been terminated?

 A load balancer is designed to solve this exact type of problem by providing a single point of access which guards us from the underlying complexity.